Category

 ■Image of Japanese Products

 * The top three images for Japanese products are "high-tech," "reliable," and "high-performance."
 Continuing from last year, Japanese products overwhelmingly have a better image compared to Korean or Chinese products.
-However, they are neck-and-neck with Korean products on "stylish" and "popular," and only slightly ahead of Chinese products on "popular."
+However, they are neck-and-neck with Korean products on "stylish" and "popular," and on "popular," they are only slightly behind Chinese products.
 (Reference Data ⑨)

 ■Overseas Consumers' Purchase Priorities and "SDGs"